 Scientists are increasingly linking weight gain and poor metabolism to sleep deprivation, so getting a good night's sleep should be part of your health, fitness and weight-loss strategy.
 Sleep loss can lead to an increased prevalence of diabetes and obesity.
 We should all be aiming for 8 hours of sleep per day.

 8 hours is a worthy aim, but unrealistic for many (such as parents!).
 Between 6 and 7.5 hours is maybe a goal you'll hit more often.

 Because its battery life is limited (see below), Apple recommends the Watch be charged every night - so sleep monitoring isn't built in.
 You can install a sleep monitoring app, but you might have to charge your Watch during the day, which isn't ideal.
-The Series 3 Apple Watch's battery life is much improved, however, so can (on light, non-GPS use) last nearly three full days and two nights.
+The Series 3 and 4 Apple Watch's battery life is much improved, however, so can (on light, non-GPS use) last nearly three full days and two nights.